shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 TODO image

-Since we plan to stretch radicals in different ways and not always proportionally, fir rendering we'll use the slabby font instead of a caligraphic one, or the one with the serifs, or else the beauty will be completely broken.
+Since we plan to stretch radicals in different ways and not always proportionally, for rendering we'll use the slabby font instead of a caligraphic one, or else the beauty will be completely broken.

 So lets finally define what we know with the code, our implementation would mirror the IDS machine: